-Climbing and access information for this peak is found on page 134.
-Ken Jones’ August 2011 trip report amd GPS track are added below.
+Climbing and access information for this peak is on Page 134 of the book.
+Ken Jones’ August 2011 trip report and GPS track are added below.
 Farther down the page is a brief discussion of the peak’s history as a fire lookout.
 Updated June 2019

-Taylor Mountain is a big hump of peak with a broad summit plateau and over two thousand feet of prominence.
-The ruins of a fire lookout.
+Taylor Mountain is a big hump with a broad summit plateau and over 2,000 feet of prominence.
+The summit has the ruins of a fire lookout.
+USGS Taylor Mountain

 Ken Jones followed the route in the book.
 His trip report is as follows:

-I drove to Morgan Creek Summit on an excellent (35 MPH) gravel road and drove Spur 129 to its end at the trailhead, which is before the mapped end of the road.
-I followed trail 251 to the Hat Creek Lakes (considerable up-and-down) and picked up the unmapped/unmarked trail just north of lake 8805 that leads to the upper lake 8923.
-(Thanks to Tom Lopez and his book “Idaho: A climbing Guide” for telling me this trail was there.
-It is used by horse packers, and logs are cut out as necessary.)
+I drove to Morgan Creek Summit on an excellent (35 MPH) gravel road and drove FSR-129 to its end at the trailhead, which is before the mapped end of the road.
+I followed FST-251 to Hat Creek Lakes (considerable ups-and-downs) and picked up the unmapped/unmarked trail just north of Lake 8805 that leads to the Lake 8923.
+Thanks to Tom Lopez and his book “Idaho: A Climbing Guide” for telling me this trail was there.
+It is used by horse packers and logs are cut out as necessary.

-From the upper lake I headed to the saddle south of the summit and picked up the old lookout trail to the top.
-This old trail is sketchy in places, but makes the talus hopping much easier than it would otherwise be.
-You can reach the south saddle staying in the vegetated area – again, much easier than the talus.
+From the upper lake, I headed to the saddle south of the summit and picked up the old lookout trail to the top.
+This old trail is sketchy in places, but makes the talus hopping much easier than it would otherwise would be.
+You can reach the South Saddle by staying in the vegetated area, which is much easier than scrambling up the talus.